Facing a college rejection and considering an appeal letter? Read on to discover how to write a persuasive college

 These are a few of the most frequently asked questions about college appeal letters.
 Find the answers to your questions here!

 It’s dependent on the school, but it’s important to understand that the numbers are fairly low.
 For example, UC Berkeley admitted just 3-5% of freshman appeals in the last three admission cycles.
 We don’t tell you this to dissuade you from writing an appeal letter – only to prepare you.

 However, if you feel like you have a strong case for an appeal based on the information we’ve provided in this guide, you should absolutely give it your best try and write a letter.

 Send your letter to the school’s admissions office – if you can address it to a specific person, even better.
 A quick search on the schools’ website could give you a particular name of someone in the department who reviews appealed applications.

 Most appeals are granted due to inaccuracies in the initial application.
 If this is the case for you, your letter should clearly state which pieces of information were inaccurate on your application.
 An explanation of why the info was incorrect is beneficial too.

-Some appeals are granted if a student had major health or personal issues to deal with during the application cycle that were outside their control.
+Some appeals are granted if a student has major health or personal issues to deal with during the application cycle that are outside their control.

 Check the school’s website or contact the admissions office for an exact timeline.
 Most schools will only accept appeal letters for up to four weeks after admissions decisions have been made.